Israel storage company Reduxio raises funds from Seagate, Intel

-TEL AVIV (Reuters) - Israel’s Reduxio Systems, a developer of computer storage technology, raised $15 million in a funding round led by Seagate Technology Plc, the company said on Monday.
+TEL AVIV, Oct 6 (Reuters) - Israel’s Reduxio Systems, a developer of computer storage technology, raised $15 million in a funding round led by Seagate Technology Plc, the company said on Monday.

 Storage company Seagate was joined by existing investors - Israeli venture capital firms Jerusalem Venture Partners (JVP) and Carmel Ventures - as well as by Intel Capital, the VC arm of Intel Corp.